ankitnewjobs/Azure-Practices-Examples/Example: 12/Demo.md

 - Public access level	Notice the access level is set to private

-4. On your container, scroll to the ellipsis (…) on the far right, select Access Policy.
+4. On your container, scroll to the ellipsis (…) on the far right, and select Access Policy.

-5. In the Immutable blob storage area, select Add policy.
+5. In the Immutable Blob storage area, select Add Policy.

 - Setting	Value